The oil industry continues to thrive, notwithstanding the global shift in energy sources.

 Private Investment Delivers State Benefits

-In fact it is perhaps overlooked by many, but Biggs argues, that we should not take for granted the direct benefits that the oil and gas industry can deliver even during a low price environment.
+Biggs argues that it may be overlooked by many, but it’s essential not to take for granted the direct benefits that the oil and gas industry can provide, even in a low-price environment.

 “Just take a look at North Dakota, it’s eye-opening,” Biggs said.

-He pointed to numbers from North Dakota State University, that estimated that the industry has generated $3.5 billion in oil and gas royalties and $2.9 billion in private mineral royalties since 2014.
-The economic benefits also include approximately 56,000 jobs in direct and secondary employment, representing 14 percent of the state’s total workforce and 17 percent of the jobs in the private sector.
+The economic impact also includes around 56,000 jobs in both direct and secondary employment, constituting 14 percent of the state’s total workforce and 17 percent of jobs in the private sector.

-On a per rig basis, $64 million in in-state expenditures is created, along with $1.47 million in tax revenues.
-On a per well analysis, each sees $1.8 million in gross business volume, $118,000 in tax revenues, and the creation of $148,000 in wages and salaries, the NDSU study concluded.
+Breaking it down, on a per rig basis, the industry creates $64 million in in-state expenditures and $1.47 million in tax revenues.
+On a per well basis, each contributes $1.8 million in gross business volume, $118,000 in tax revenues, and the generation of $148,000 in wages and salaries, as per the NDSU study.

 “It is incredibly important for policy makers to recognize the benefits that come with the creation of a long-term attractive investment environment.
 And it is so important for us in industry not to take this for granted either and understand that our ability to promote prosperity is critical to maintaining our license to operate where we live and work,” he said.